konstmsu/cis19-technical-analysis/README.md

 TODO:

+- Mention alternating buy-sell in assumptions rather than output
 - Test in both HK and SG
 - Create evaluator notebook
 - Script to clone all repos from heroku?